apreak/JsonOOLib/README.md

     {"key2", "value2"}
   }};

-// using json like using a map?
+// using json like using a map
 Object m;
 m["pi"] = 3.14;
 m["list"] = {0, 1, 2};